-The Waters of Babylon: A Novel of Lawrence After Arabia
+The Waters of Babylon: A Novel about Lawrence after Arabia

 T. E. Lawrence (Lawrence of Arabia) easily qualifies as one of the most fascinating and controversial military figures in Britain’s long history of idiosyncratic soldiers.
 A junior officer in military intelligence, Lawrence was posted as an advisor to Arab troops fighting to free their lands from Turkish rule as part of World War I. To the surprise of all who encountered the short, shy Englishman with the high squeaky voice, Lawrence became an outstanding strategist.
 He also campaigned tirelessly for Arab nationalist causes.
 Victorious in war, he was unsuccessful in securing Arab rights in the face of Franco-British political actions.
 Frustrated, he spent the rest of his life as an enlisted man under several pseudonyms in the Army and the Royal Air Force.
 He died in a motorcycle accident in 1935.